 Fingerprints and photographs may be taken for identification only (Law Enforcement(Powers and Responsibilities) Act 2002, s.133).
-This includes ensuring that the police have a correct, up-to-date criminal record to hand up in court.
+This includes ensuring that the police have a correct, up-to-date criminal record of handing up in court.
 In practice, this seems to be a routine police procedure carried out when a person is arrested.
 Consent of the person is not necessary.

-However if you are under 14, the police must have an order from the Children’s Court to take fingerprints and photographs (Law Enforcement (Powers and Responsibilities) Act 2002,s.
+However, if you are under 14, the police must have an order from the Children’s Court to take fingerprints and photographs (Law Enforcement (Powers and Responsibilities) Act 2002,s.
 136).
-If the police has no such order, he or she may take the child to the Children’s Court within 72 hours from taking the child into custody and apply for an order.
+If the police have no such order, he or she may take the child to the Children’s Court within 72 hours from taking the child into custody and apply for an order.

 Disclaimer : This article is just a summary of the subject matter being discussed and should not be regarded as a comprehensive legal advice for you to defend yourself alone.
 If you are charged with criminal offences, it is recommended that you seek legal assistance from criminal lawyers.